 48. Explain SQL AND OR statement with an example?

 In SQL, the AND & OR operators are used for filtering the data and getting precise results based on conditions.

 The AND and OR operators are used with the WHERE clause.

 These two operators are called conjunctive operators.

-AND Operator: This operator displays only those records where both the conditions condition1 and condition2 evaluates to True.
+AND Operator: This operator displays only those records where both conditions condition 1 and condition 2 evaluate to True.